 Think about some of the most recognizable companies in the world today.
 Many of them have names that are truly non-sensical when taken out of context.

-Yep, even the Häagen-Dazs ice cream brand name is totally made up.
+Yep, even the Häagen-Dazs ice cream brand name is a totally made up new word.
 Reuban and Rose Mattis, originators of Häagen-Dazs ice cream, wanted something that sounded both like old-world craftsmanship and a name that still sounded Danish.
 The name they came up with really doesn’t mean anything.
 And although it’s gibberish even in the Dutch language, today this name is associated with high quality ice cream.

 The natural downside of using a made up word as your blog name, is that it’s essentially meaningless (until you’ve made it big).
 People won’t automatically understand what your blog is all about.

-The upside though, is that you can make your blog name mean whatever you want to mean.
+The upside though, is that you can make a good blog name mean whatever you want to mean.
 Using a made up word allows you to brand your blog any way you choose.

 Alright!
 We’ve made it through the quick tips & techniques section of this guide on how to name a blog.

-If that hasn’t yet landed you with the right blog name—then let’s turn this activity up a notch.
+If that hasn’t yet landed you with a good blog name yet—then let’s turn this activity up a notch.
 We’ll dig a little deeper, then explore some real blog name ideas & examples to get you to the right name today.